QuickSpot/walter-arduino/walter-modem/examples/README.md

  - [ModemHttpTest](ModemHttpTest/): this sketch makes Walter connect to a network and perform a HTTP GET to a test server.

+ - [ModemHttpSendTest](ModemHttpSendTest/): this sketch makes Walter connect to a network and perform a HTTP POST to a test server.

  - [ModemMqttTest](ModemMqttTest/): this sketch makes Walter connect to a network and send and receive MQTT messages using the DPTechnics COAP to MQTT bridge.